Ali-Mikael/Application-hacking/h7-crypto.md

 ```

-I extended the previous code, and got a bunch of empty lists, so I filter them out using `len(returnList) != 0`.
+I continued building on the previous code, and got a bunch of empty lists mixed with the results, so I filter them out using `len(returnList) != 0`.

 I then `extend` my rank list with the return values.